Hunker down with these easy and fun things to do at home during winter for your family —or just for you.

 8. Hold a game tournament.
 If the cold weather means the kids are stuck inside all weekend, bust out the board games or turn the dining table into a table tennis court—and encourage a little friendly competition among family members.

 9. Decorate for the season.
 Whatever the next holiday or special event is, bring a festive spirit to your home by getting creative and adding decorations to walls, windows, and doors.
-Give the kids the opportunity to have some fun and make your home an even more joyous place to be together.
+Give the kids the opportunity to have some fun and make your home an even more joyous place to be together with this stay-at-home activity.

 10. Find a quiet place to sit.
 After a busy week of work, school and well, life, stealing off to catch a nap or sip peppermint tea can be restorative.
 Seize any downtime and make it me time (before the kids finish their table tennis game and shout, ‘Mom, I’m bored!’).